 For more advice on improving with the Hydra, here's our Halo Infinite Hydra guide too!

 Oh, Needler.
 You're such a cool and fun gun to use.
 It's just a shame you're so unreliable.
-The individual needles do hardly any damage but hit 7 of them and your enemy will suffer a heavily damaging explosion.
+The individual needles do hardly any damage but hit seven of them, and your enemy will suffer a heavily damaging explosion.
 Sounds great!
 However, the needles are so hard to actually hit, and by the time you've hit enough of them, your enemy might well have punched you to death.

 It's worth grabbing for some situations though, and we've put together a Halo Infinite Needler guide to help you improve with it.